 Program overview

 The SEM program in Connecticut is an initiative of the Business and Energy Sustainability (BES) suite of programs that target outreach and assistance to the C&I market to make continuous energy efficiency improvements to their buildings.
 The Connecticut utilities, Eversource and United Illumination (UI)/Avangrid, revamped SEM program offerings in 2019 with a focus on how to better recruit new participants and claim energy savings under the 2019–2021 Conservation & Load Management (C&LM) Plan.
-In the 2022–2024 C&LM plan, the utilities have expanded upon the prior goals to integrate the benchmarking initiatives and optimize efforts in claiming energy savings in the form of collaborative training sessions with SEM providers, engineering reviewers, and internal evaluation staff.
+In the 2022–2024 C&LM plan, the utilities expanded upon the earlier goals to integrate the benchmarking initiatives and optimize efforts in claiming energy savings in the form of collaborative training sessions with SEM providers, engineering reviewers, and internal evaluation staff.

+Due to the historical low participation levels, the program selected new vendors in June 2022 through a formal RFP process and put forth more requirements on the SEM providers for outreach support to procure customers and cohorts.

 Process evaluation goals

-Due to the historical low participation levels, the program selected new vendors in June 2022 through a formal RFP process and put forth more requirements on the SEM providers for outreach support to procure customers and cohorts.
 This process evaluation had two main goals.
-The first was to assess prior and revised SEM program processes to help program staff and determine whether the revised processes are set up for success.
+The first was to assess prior and revised SEM program processes to help utility program staff and determine whether the revised processes are set up for success.
 This included assessment of program design, implementation, customer awareness, and program communication.
-It also included identification of barriers to participation (which was prioritized due to low participant enrollment) and energy savings, as well as how to overcome these barriers.
+It also included identification of barriers to participation (which was prioritized due to low participant enrollment) and energy savings, as well as determining how to overcome these barriers.
 Finally, to assess processes and outcomes, the process evaluation sought to understand program influence to date.

 The second overarching goal was to develop recommendations on future research topics.